A new class of large claim size distributions: Definition, properties, and ruin theory: Basic properties of the class

-Three of the most important and well-studied subclasses of heavy-tailed distributions are the class $\kS$ of {\em subexponential} distributions, the class of {\em long-tailed} distributions $\kL$ and the class $\kD$ of {\em dominatedly varying} distributions.
-Recall that a distribution $F \in \F$ is subexponential if for all $n \ge 2$,
+Three of the most important and well-studied subclasses of heavy-tailed distributions are the class $\kS$ of \emph{subexponential} distributions, the class of \emph{long-tailed} distributions $\kL$ and the class $\kD$ of \emph{dominatedly varying} distributions.
+Recall that a distribution $F \in\F$ is subexponential if for all $n \ge2$, (it is actually enough to require this condition for $n=2$ only, see, e.g., \cite{Embrechts1997}), and that $F$ is long-tailed if for every $y\in\mathbb{R}{\setminus}\{0\}$ (or equivalently for some).
+Further, $F$ has a dominatedly varying tail, if